peter-evans/slash-command-dispatch/README.md

           commands: deploy, integration-test, build-docs
 ```

+Note that not specifying the `repository` input will mean that `repository_dispatch` events are created in the *current* repository by default.
+It's perfectly fine to use the current repository and not dispatch events to a seperate "processor" repository.

 This action also features [advanced configuration](docs/advanced-configuration.md) that allows each command to be configured individually if necessary.
 Use the standard configuration shown above unless you require advanced features.

 ### Action inputs